GSriVishnuVardhan/APB_SLAVE/README.md

 Reusable **AMBA APB3 slave** with a 20-register bank, configurable wait states, optional protocol FSM, and a self-checking SystemVerilog testbench verified with Verilator.

-Designed as a portfolio-quality RTL block for freelance IP delivery and SoC integration practice.
+Designed as a portfolio-quality RTL block for SoC integration.

 ## Verification status